 A small number of scholarships may be available for qualified composers.
 Please include a representative portfolio of your scores and recordings with your application.
 Contact the Department of Music for audition dates.

 Performance Opportunities for student composers abound at Lewis & Clark College.
-In addition to regularly Composition Program Recitals, students have the opportunity to have their works performed on department colloquia.
+In addition to regular Composition Program Recitals, students have the opportunity for their works to be performed on department colloquia.
 Students may also schedule sophomore, junior, and non-degree recitals.
 Our faculty ensemble directors are very receptive to considering the possibility of reading and performing works by student composers.
-The Lewis and Clark College Symphony Orchestra schedules reading sessions of works by all students enrolled in Orchestration.
+The Lewis & Clark College Symphony Orchestra schedules reading sessions of works by all students enrolled in Orchestration.

 New Music in the Portland area

 Portland is well known for being a city that values culture and the arts.
 There is a vibrant “New Music scene,” which includes many fine ensembles and organizations.